 *Constributed by Erin Mushaway of Sol Salute

-If you love nature and avoiding crowds, you absolutely have to visit Big Bend National Park in West Texas – this is one of the best national parks in USA.
-This small park hugs the Rio Grande, houses an entire mountain range within its borders and features 150 miles of hiking trails.
+If you love nature and wish to avoid crowds, you absolutely have to visit Big Bend National Park in West Texas.
+This small park hugs the Rio Grande and houses an entire mountain range within its borders and features 150 miles (241 km) of hiking trails.

 For a complete Big Bend experience, you should visit all three geographic regions of the park: the mountains, the desert, and the river.